Franklin-Amal/Franklin-Amal/README.md

 - 👋 Hi, I’m @Franklin-Amal
 - 👀 I’m interested in learining Python and Data Science
-- 🌱 I’m currently learning Azure Administrator
+- 🌱 I’m currently learning Azure
 - 💞️ I’m looking to collaborate on Azure and Python
 - 📫 How to reach me Email at franklin.amal@outlook.com